Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Discover Nova Iguaçu's character through its unique experiences.

 The Calçadão de Nova Iguaçu is a bustling pedestrian street.
-It offers a look into local commerce and daily life.
+It offers a look into area trade plus the daily routine.

 Parque Natural Municipal de Nova Iguaçu has walking trails.
 It also has scenic views, making it an accessible green space.